Skip to content

 Herd of American Bison on Wildlife Loop Road in Custer State Park in the Black Hills of South Dakota, SD

-This road definitely lives up to its name!
-Bison, burro, deer, prairie dogs, and a variety of birds are just some of the wildlife you could encounter on this 18-mile scenic road through Custer State Park.
-Visit the Wildlife Station Visitor Center, a converted herdsman’s house, and talk with the friendly rangers.
-They receive updates of wildlife sightings and even pointed us in the direction of one of the bison herds.
+Visit the Wildlife Station Visitor Center, a converted herdsman’s house, and chat with the friendly rangers.
+They receive updates of wildlife sightings throughout the day and even pointed us in the direction of one of the bison herds.

 We drove Wildlife Loop Road on two different days.
 On the first day, we were stopped by a herd of bison crossing the road right in front of our vehicle.
 And the next trip we stopped with other visitors to watch wild burros just on the side of the road!